eclipse/epsilon-website/mkdocs/docs/doc/articles/eugenia-nodes-with-images/index.md

-# EuGENia: Nodes with images instead of shapes
+# Eugenia: Nodes with images instead of shapes

 This recipe shows how to create nodes in your GMF editor that are represented with images (png, jpg etc.) instead of the standard GMF